pulumi/docs/quickstart/kubernetes-guestbook.md

       details
     ```

     Let's select "yes" and hit enter.
-The deployment will proceed, and the output will look something like this:
+The deployment will proceed, and the output will look like this:

     ```
     Updating stack 'k8s-guestbook-dev'